Business Model Breakdown

 Why It Works (Competitive Advantages)

-- ✔Proprietary data science and machine learning for home valuation and operations
+- ✔Extensive data science and proprietary algorithms for home valuation and pricing, providing efficiency and scale.

 What Our Analysis Says